jeanbaptisteb/ACT/README.md

 Note that there are other implementations of the ACT method, developed by García-Pérez et al. for R and Matlab, and available for download here: https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip

 ## Usage example
-The following example uses the ```ACT_I``` function available in the ```ACT.py``` file.
+The example below uses the ```ACT_I``` function available in the ```ACT.py``` file.
-The function takes 4 parameters:
+The function takes 5 parameters:
-- observed: the contingency table to analyse (type: numpy array)
+- `observed`: the contingency table to analyse (type: numpy array)
-- alpha: significance level.
+- `alpha`: significance level.
 Should always be > 0 and < 0.5.
 Default 0.05
-- Rtype: type of residuals to use in the analysis.
+- `Rtype`: type of residuals to use in the analysis.
 "ADJ" for adjusted residuals, "MC" for moment-corrected residuals.
 Default "ADJ".
-- nrep: number of replicates to generate during bootstrapping.
+- `nrep`: number of replicates to generate during bootstrapping.
 Default 30000, as recommended by García-Pérez et al.
+- `seed`: seed state used to generate simulated tables.
+The purpose of this parameter is to make reproduction of the results easier.
+Default 0. *NB: this value is not present as a parameter in the R implementation of ACT.*

 ```